intel-analytics/ipex-llm/docs/readthedocs/source/doc/UserGuide/hadoop.md

 ### **3. Run on YARN with spark-submit**

 Follow the steps below if you need to run BigDL with [spark-submit](https://spark.apache.org/docs/latest/running-on-yarn.html#launching-spark-on-yarn).
-We highly recommended user to use run on YARN with build-in function above, as we has put conda pack and all the spark-submit setting into our python codes, you can easy change your job between local and yarn.

 - Pack the current conda environment to `environment.tar.gz` (you can use any name you like):